Examples of Mammogram image studies

 Even with ill-defined borders and spiculated margins, other factors make breast cancer an unlikely diagnosis

 The X-ray image below shows a suspected mass of about 1 cm in diameter.
 Some architectural distortion is also apparent.

 An ultrasound image of the same lesion suggest that the lesion is solid.
 The mass appears to be hypoechoic with ill-defined, spiculated, and microlobulated margins.
 It is not possible to rule out malignancy here because posterior acoustic shadowing is not present.
-When a lesion is homogeneous, good 'through-transmission' of the ultrasound beam is possible, and malignant breast cancer lesions are typically not so homogenous.
+When a lesion is homogeneous, good ‘through-transmission‘ of the ultrasound beam is possible, and malignant breast cancer lesions are typically not so homogeneous.

 Asymmetric breast density often has benign causes

 The X-ray image below shows a lesion with ‘asymmetric density‘.
 That indicates that the lesion likely contains a variety of elements, which may or may not indicate breast cancer.

 On the sonogram below, the asymmetric density observed in the X-ray appears to be fat tissue.
 This is due to the fact that although its a little darker-appearing on ultrasound than other fat, it has internal texture resembling a fat lobule.

 There is an apparent ‘capsule‘, which is the thin bright line around the outside of the dark oval area.
 (A capsule is a fibrous covering that surrounds some things like lipomas).
 This suggests the lesion might be harmtoma or fibroadenolipoma, but as there is no apparent capsule on the X-ray, this is less likely.
 Usually in a post-traumatic or post-operative hematoma there would be a collection of solid and liquid components, and that does not appear to be the case here.